LeonarddeR/rdAccess/readme.md

 The default option is Bidirectional Connections to ensure a smooth start with the add-on.
 You are however encouraged to switch to server or client mode when possible.

-### Automatically recover remote speech after connection l
+### Automatically recover remote speech after connection loss

 This option is only available in server mode.
 It ensures that the connection will automatically be re-established when the Remote Speech synthesizer is active and the connection is lost.
 The behavior is very similar to that of braille display auto detection.